GOTO-OBS/knseekers-lco/README.md

 Instructions on how to use the notebooks and codes in this repository can be found under the `docs` folder.

 ## Installation
+We highly recommend using the pre-built Google Colab environment to run the pipeline and any other analysis.
+We have tested this extensively, and are best able to maintain the project in this way.
+You can of course download everything yourself and run locally (see below) but we can only provide limited support for doing this.

+**Note:** Google Colab doesn't store your data by default - be sure to download any outputs you've created before logging out.

 ## Data from the project